petchpanu/Data-Science-for-Healthcare/Sentiment Analysis/Deep Learning/README.md

 ## Analysis on Error

-The misclassified comments will be analyzed to find pattern that might cause the error in prediction.
+The misclassified comments will be analyzed to find pattern that might cause the prediction error.

 ## Authors